 Standish Forde Hansell died in February 1983, having seen his beloved organization become a successful, nationally recognized provider of treatment services to male and female alcoholics and their families.

-The Foundation has continued to grow, implementing a network of Pennsylvania counseling centers throughout Bucks, Montgomery, Delaware, Lehigh, and Philadelphia Counties.
-Specialty programs have been created to respond to emerging needs, such as the healthcare professionals’ track that assists nurses, pharmacists, and physicians.
+The Foundation has continued to grow, implementing a network of Pennsylvania drug and alcohol treatment centers in Bucks, Montgomery, Delaware, Lehigh, and Philadelphia Counties.
+Specialty programs have been created to respond to emerging needs, such as the healthcare professionals track that assists nurses, pharmacists, and physicians.